Yes, you can use your currently installed C by GE bulbs with the new Google Home integration; no hub required! Follow instructions here to set up.

 - Turn on the light.

 - Download the Google Home App to set up your Google Home device and light bulb.

 IMPORTANT: If you are adding a C by GE light bulb that's currently connected to the C by GE app, you will need to follow the instructions here before adding that light bulb to the Google Home app.
-C by GE bulbs can only be connected to one app at a time.
 They cannot be connected to the C by GE app and Google Home app at the same time.

 *When adding your C by GE light bulb to the Google Home app, select the "Set up new devices" option in the Google Home app.

 You can connect up to 6 bulbs per Google Assistant.

 It really depends on how your house is laid out and how your voice carries.
 At the small cost of the Google Mini and device arbitration that allows only the closest Google Assistant device to respond, it is feasible to consider a Google Mini in most rooms.